Mozilla VPN vs Mullvad VPN

 Key Points

-- For those seeking full-network protection with less setup, hardware-based or mesh VPNs can be an attractive route.
+- For users wanting whole-network protection with minimal setup, hardware-based solutions like mesh or router VPNs can be more practical.

 Quick Comparison: Mozilla VPN vs Mullvad VPN